-Choral conductor, arts administrator, teacher, flutist, improviser, worship leader, and lover of sacred song.
+Choral conductor, song-leader, arts administrator, flutist, improviser, and lover of sacred song.

 It isn’t that I can’t make up my mind with so many labels.
 My work, my art, and my spirituality are deeply intertwined and informed by a passion for creating beauty, building community, and exploring connections between creativity and spirit, between disciplines, between places and people, and more.

-Whether I’m improvising in a band or composing a congregational song … whether I’m leading a community ritual or or writing a sermon … whether I’m leading a choir or teaching an improvisation workshop, I am called to be to be a conductor, a conveyance for the creative energy which connects individuals to their authentic selves, to each other, and to the Mystery.
+Whether I’m improvising or composing … whether I’m leading a community ritual or or writing a speech … whether I’m leading group singing or teaching a workshop, I am called to be to be a conductor, a conveyance for the creative energy which connects individuals to their authentic selves, to each other, and to the Mystery.